staqapp/contextio-ruby/README.md

 end
 ```

-If you are working with multipart messages, you will likely want to check each body part's content in turn...
+If you are working with multipart messages, you will likely want to check each body part's content in turn.

 ```ruby
 account.messages.where(include_body: 1, limit: 1).each do |message|